🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 How can you find options sweeps?

-Finding options sweeps isn’t as simple as searching for trade ideas.
+Finding options sweeps isn’t as simple as searching for individual trades.
 Detecting option sweeps requires scanning software that can sleuth through public trade data for unusual options activity.

-There are a number of options activity scanners available on the web and through third-party information services; in most cases, these require paid subscriptions.
+There are a number of options activity scanners available online or through third-party information services; in most cases, these require paid subscriptions.

-Many popular online brokerage accounts also sometimes offer their own activity scanners as part of their suite of advanced trading platforms.
+Many popular online brokerage accounts also offer activity scanners as part of their advanced trading platforms.

 What does it mean for a sweep to be near the ask?

-If a sweep is near the ask, this means a large sweep order was made to trade securities near the ask price.
+If a sweep is near the ask, it generally indicates that a large sweep order was made to trade securities near the ask price.

 This may be interpreted as a “bullish” signal that the stock price may rise in the short term.